madetech/productionisation/context-and-compliance/02-testing.md

 #### Context & justification

 Ensuring **Test Driven Development (TDD)** is widely practiced across Made Tech, tests should be written for _every_ piece of code.
 Test code coverage of 90% minimum **should** indicate that 10% of code is not covered by tests.
-In some cases, tests cannot be written for every piece of code so 90% is chosen as the minimum.
-However, all project teams should aim to write tests for 100% of their code.
+In some cases, tests cannot be written for every piece of code.
+To accommodate legacy projects where the structure of the project prevents full test code coverage, 90% is chosen as the minimum.
+However, all project teams, especially greenfield projects, should aim to write tests for 100% of their code.

 #### Compliance